A caregiving daughter brought up a common question during a Helping Older Parents Q&A call:

-- According to this webpage, the University of Nebraska Medical Center offers geriatric primary care, along with consultation services.
+- This webpage lists the University of Nebraska’s geriatric patient care services.
 They also have a “Home Instead Center for Successful Aging.”

 PACE (Program of All-Inclusive Care for the Elderly) centers: PACE is a wonderful all-inclusive model of care which includes medical care, supportive services, and day center services.
 I recommend that all caregivers concerned about a frail older person consider PACE.
 The care is provided by an interdisciplinary team which includes doctors, nurses, therapists, and social workers.
 PACE programs currently are operating in 31 states.